bitnami/containers/bitnami/ksql/README.md

-# Bitnami package for Confluent KSQL DB
+# Bitnami Secure Image for Confluent KSQL DB

 ## What is Confluent KSQL DB?